 Then with the grouping taking place on, say Industry, and aggregation functions TALLY, ENUMERATE and SUM applied on Industry, Company Name and Turnover respectively, the final result with a descending sort on the last column will display like below.
 Note that the module identified three groups.
 It also added a totals row, Views Calc style.

 For the "totals" row you may use the module's Math expression column aggregation function and replacement tokens to calculate a field as, say, the product of two preceding fields.

 under Format, click and instead of Table, click Table with aggregation options.
 Having arrived at the Settings page, follow the hints under the header "Style Options".

-Three real-life applications with screenshots are in this article: "But that's easy in Drupal isn't it?"
+A live example using lots of columns and rows, as well as exposed filters: Vizala, see this blog post.
+Three other real-life applications with screenshots are in this article: "But that's easy in Drupal isn't it?"

 Q: With Views Aggregator Plus installed, is there a reason to use the Views or Views Calc aggregation options?

 A: Views Aggregator Plus has all the standard aggregation functions of Views and Views Calc (COUNT, SUM, AVERAGE, MIN, MAX), plus more.
 For huge datasets the native db functions employed by Views and Views Calc are possibly a little faster in execution than Views Aggregator Plus's post-query approach, but I have to see evidence that it's noticeable.

 Q: As a developer can I add more aggregation functions in a maintainable fashion?